 We implement a battery of robustness checks to test the sensitivity of findings to alternative samples and estimators.
 First, we re-estimate candidate and donor-level event studies using an alternative 10% win-margin cutoff, with results reported in Appendix Figures C1-C4.
-Results are comparable to our preferred specification but less precise.
-We consider the 5% win-margin cutoff to be preferable since it makes the as-if-random close election assumption more credible.
+Results are comparable to our preferred specification.
 We next re-estimate event studies for the subsample of municipalities in the states of Mato Grosso, Pará, and Rondônia, where our combined land registries are most complete (Appendix Figures C5-C8).
-Results are comparable to our preferred specification.
+Results are again comparable to our preferred specification.
 Finally, we re-estimate event studies for the entire Legal Amazon region, which encompasses our preferred sample (municipalities within the Amazon biome) as well as municipalities in Cerrado and Pantanal biomes (Appendix Figures C9-C12).
 These ecosystems present alternative land use dynamics and fall under different legal regimes.
 In this broader sample, results remain similar but become less precise due to increased heterogeneity.

 At the municipal-level, we estimate event study specifications using yearly data and the Callaway and Sant'Anna (2020) estimator to (i) evaluate the validity of the parallel pre-trends assumption, (ii) explore dynamic year-on-year effects, and (iii) address concerns over bias introduced by staggered treatment timing.
 Results are reported in Appendix Figures C22-C31.
-In general, there are no significant differences in pre-trends between treated and control municipalities.22 Post-treatment event study estimates corroborate our main finding that close election of landholder-financed mayors leads to increased soy cultivation, deforestation, environmental violations, and municipal spending on agricultural promotion.
+In general, there are no significant differences in pre-trends between treated and control municipalities.21 Post-treatment event study estimates corroborate our main finding that close election of landholder-financed mayors leads to increased soy cultivation, deforestation, environmental violations, and municipal spending on agricultural promotion.